kawgh1/Todoey-iOS13-Realm/README.md

 # Todoey ✓ using Realm

 ## What is Realm?
-- `Realm` is a mobile database designed specifically for mobile applications.
+- `Realm` is a mobile database solution by `MongoDB` designed specifically for mobile applications.
 It is an object-oriented database that can handle large amounts of data and supports real-time data synchronization across devices.
 Here's how Realm works:

   - #### Object-oriented approach:
     - Realm is built around an object-oriented approach, where data is stored as objects rather than rows and columns in a table.
 This makes it easier to work with data and reduces the need for complex mapping between objects and tables.